77063code/aaliya-gallery/README.md

 TO DO
 1. Auto renew of certbot
-1. Tighten security on EC2
 1. at createddatetime filed to both colections
 2. Figure out how not to reload images
-4. When filling out forms on the phone the keyboard hides the field being filled
 6. When the page refershes with a user, check if the auth-token matches what's in the system, if not then check them out.
 Probably have to do the same thing when doing likes
 7. On login in page, reset the messages when trying to login again from earlier emaill resent message
 8. Give a mesage when a user votes for the 1st time
 9. The painting information should also have the canvas size
 10. On every screen the button needs to be disabled when they cannot be pressed again
-11. On the home header need to have a register button as well

 TO DO BIG